misc0110/PTEditor/README.md

 It supports both x86_64 and ARMv8.

 The library does not rely on any other library.
 It uses only standard C functionality.
+On Linux, the library does not require root privileges, whereas on Windows it requires administrator privileges.

 # Example